-- Open to first-year students in BA and BS degree programs in the School of Liberal Arts and Sciences as well as students in the BA Theatre and Performance program.
-Note: Arts Management and Legal Studies First -Years will have their own First-Year Seminar: Connecting Arts and Community at Purchase and will not choose a Learning Community.
-Global Scholars will be placed into EDG2010 Global Scholars Seminar.
+- Open to first-year students (and new transfers with less than 30 credits) in BA and BS degree programs in the School of Liberal Arts and Sciences as well as students in the BA Theatre and Performance program.

 - Open to both residential and commuter students.

-Students can choose a First-Year Learning Community of their choice (up to three options) during the registration process.
-You will be placed in a FYLC on a first-come, first-served basis.
-If your first choice is full, you will be assigned to the second or third choice based on availability.
+Students can choose a First-Year Learning Community Seminar of their choice (up to three options) during the registration process.
+Students are placed in Seminars on a first-come, first-served basis.
+If a student’s first choice is full, they will be assigned to the second or third choice based on availability.

 Assistant Professor of Political Science